Blog-Top-Tips-For-Picking-The-Best-Bridal-Jewelry-Sets_cover

 You can mix and match your minimalist jewelry to your heart’s content, but do keep in mind that when you pair the pieces of the same metal color, it really does make a statement.
 What you want to avoid is over cluttering your look with too many different colors.
 So we suggest you stick with two metal colors max.

-Most people with warmer skin tones can pull off a darker metal combination of yellow and rose gold.
+Most people with warmer skin tones can pull off a darker yellow and rose gold metal combination.
 Whereas those with cooler skin tones look great in white metals like silver, white gold, and platinum.
 The key is to play around and see which metals look best on you.
 This can also vary for your day or night looks.

 Related Post: How To Choose The Right Jewelry For Your Skin Tone